How to Enjoy the Best Views in Switzerland (With or Without Hiking)

 Trotti-biking (yes, I was also wondering what this could be when I read about it for the first time….it seems to be a “scooter-like bike without a seat”) or to do a guided wildlife observation tour.
 With a view of Lake Thun, it is never wrong to spend a lot of time on Niederhorn.
 Here are more tips for Lake Thun.

 General Information about Niederhorn Mountain

-Price Adults: Beatenbucht-Niederhorn Mountain about 53CHF (about 50€).
-If you start from Beatenbrg it will be cheaper.
+- Price Adults: Beatenbucht-Niederhorn Mountain about 53CHF (about 50€).
+If you start from Beatenberg, it will be cheaper.
 Discounts with a guest card Beatenberg, Interlaken, Habkernp and Jungfrau Region.

 With this guide about twelve of Switzerland’s mountains that do not require hiking to get to the summit, you are good to go.
 Choose whichever mountain excites you and visit.
 Even better, make it a point to visit all twelve in your lifetime.
 As often, I have saved the best for last!
 Find out about the most amazing mountain ride in Switzerland.

 Brienzer Rothorn is my absolute favorite mountain trip.
-A trip of a life time which blew me away!
+A trip of a lifetime that blew me away!

-There are two reasons I have come to the conclusion that Brienzer Rothorn offers the best mountain views.
+There are two reasons I have concluded that Brienzer Rothorn offers the best mountain views.
 First, the ride up in an old steam locomotive is one the best rides I have had – the views are great all the time.

 Secondly, Lake Brienz, one of my favorite lakes, can be seen almost all the time on the way up.
 Lake Brienz creates such a beautiful view from the mountain that you will not be able to get enough of it.
 The water looks amazing!
 The green vegetation looks amazing!
 The meadows, forests, cows… it all looks amazing!
 Even the clouds add to the beauty of the place.